-Item Identified Future Upgrades Priority Trigger Staging Storm Water 2_SW-1 The existing stormwater conveyance and treatment systems will require upgrading to accommodate development of the precincts.
-Detention/filtering structures and stormwater harvesting triggered by development type and the demand for reuse e.g. industry catalyst site Dependent on net harvesting, treatme incorporated with o Electricity 2_E-1 Align Nammoona servicing strategy with this area. i.e. if new ZSS is provided, supply to this will come from the new ZSS, otherwise, provide new 11kV feeders from Casino ZSS, and upgrade Casino ZSS accordingly.
-Moderate development of area / increase in electrical load (2-3 years lead time for infrastructure) Additional 11kV fee constructing as 132 strategy) but energ Existing EE possib Heavy industrial/intensive power loads or generator (2-3 years lead time for infrastructure) Future ZSS likely Consider ~100m > in south of Area 1 possible available Telecommunica ations T-1 Telecommunications and internet - There are opportunities to expand the existing NBN Co in ground fibre networks to provide high speed, reliable internet and telecommunications.
+D: 'I T. Item Identified Future Upgrades Priority Trigger Staging Storm Water 2_SW-1 The existing stormwater conveyance and treatment systems will require upgrading to accommodate development of the precincts.
+2 Detention/filtering structures and stormwater harvesting triggered by development type and the demand for reuse e.g. industry catalyst site Dependent on new proposals for the Co-op complex.
+Stormwater harvesting, treatment measures and irrigation in precinct should be incorporated with development type.
+Electricity 2_E-1 Align Nammoona servicing strategy with this area. i.e. if new ZSS is provided, supply to this will come from the new ZSS, otherwise, provide new 11kV feeders from Casino ZSS, and upgrade Casino ZSS accordingly.
+3 Moderate development of area / increase in electrical load (2-3 years lead time for infrastructure) Additional 11kV feeder(s) required from existing Casino ZSS.
+Consider constructing as 132kV or 66kV (depending on future sub-transmission strategy) but energise at 11kV for the initial stages of development.
+Existing EE possible available land near Co-op.
+Heavy industrial/intensive power loads or generator (2-3 years lead time for infrastructure) Future ZSS likely required to service Area 1 / Area 2 and Fairy Hill.
+Consider ~100m x 100m area for future ZSS in north-west Casino in south of Area 1 or north-west of Area 2.
+Existing Essential Energy possible available land near Co-op.
+Telecommunica ations T-1 Telecommunications and internet - There are opportunities to expand the existing NBN Co in ground fibre networks to provide high speed, reliable internet and telecommunications.
 Further liaison with NBN Co is required once the proposed land uses and end user requirements are understood.
-Triggered in conjunction with utilities and infrastructure development Dependent on new Co is required on easements and se where possible.
-Roads and Tran sport 2_RT-1 Remove the chevrons on Summerland Way in proximity to Hillcrest Lane.
-3 Expected to be rec new proposals for the Co-op complex.
-Stormwater tment measures and irrigation in precinct should be n development type.
+2 Triggered in conjunction with utilities and infrastructure development Dependent on new proposals for the co-op complex.
+Liaison with NBN Co is required once end user requirements are understood.
+Share easements and service corridors with other utilities and infrastructure where possible.
+Roads and Tran Roads and Transport 2_RT-1 Remove the chevrons on Summerland Way in proximity to Hillcrest Lane.
+3 Expected to be required by 2041.